google/zx/README.md

 ## Documentation

 Write your scripts in a file with `.mjs` extension in order to be able to use `await` on top level.
-In you prefer `.js` extension, wrap your script in something like `void async function () {...}()`.
+If you prefer `.js` extension, wrap your script in something like `void async function () {...}()`.

 Add next shebang at the beginning of your script: